thekalinga/books-raw/repo/the-peoples-verdict/04-the-evidence.md

 but again fired at the hutment people who were on the defensive.
 The police arrested a large number of persons from this area and they were detained for a considerable number of days.
 The members of the R.A.
-Kidwai Road Relief Committee made written complaints about SubInspector Kapse to the Chief Minister, the Commissioner of Police etc. but we do not know whether any suitable action has been taken against the officer.
+Kidwai Road Relief Committee made written complaints about Sub-Inspector Kapse to the Chief Minister, the Commissioner of Police etc. but we do not know whether any suitable action has been taken against the officer.